 Any and all feedback and support is appreciated.

 Below is a summary of some of the articles featured on the website.
 There is a Quick Takes article that features observations of function and public opinion, and TOE & LIT Excerpts which is an excerpt from most of the articles on the website.
-Truth Over Everything and Liberty is True is the intelligent value of the truth as it relates to liberty which is universal interest.
-It was the title for a book that is now most of the material on this website.
 Below is a summary of most the material.
 Bear in mind, the articles on this website vary in their degree of difficulty to understand.
 You shouldn’t be discouraged if one article is difficult to understand as many of these concepts will be foreign.
 First exposure to challenging material will create familiarity with concepts that may cause them to be understood even if not initially understood.
 This relates more to the behavioral defining material, that cites functions through invisible things, whereas the political material and analysis of popular events is much easier to understand.
 I appreciate your attention, and any questions you have you can comment on the page which allows other people to benefit from the clarification provided for your question, or you may send me an email.

 I’m beginning with the Green No Deal, it is the first of 3 articles related to climate change and proposals to limit emissions.
 The title of the chapter addresses the popular misconception that there was a Green New Deal in Alexandria Ocascio Cortez’s resolution she called the Green New Deal, hence the title the Green No Deal.
 AOC’s GND is a list of goals with no substance and the chapter quotes enough of the resolution to demonstrate this.